 - Add a hanging loop at top using jute or ribbon

-- Paint canvas background in desired color (earth tones work beautifully) and let dry
+- Paint canvas background in desired color (earth tones work beautifully)

 - Cut loofah into various sizes: rounds, strips, and irregular shapes